 We define morphisms of strict lex categories as functors preserving the chosen limits on the nose.
 They are called strict lex functors.
 This gives a category of strict lex categories.
-It is the category of algebras for an extension of the signature for categories, so that the functor forgetting limits has a left adjoint freely adding them.
+It is the category of algebras for an extension of the signature for categories, so that the functor forgetting limits has a left adjoint freely adding them as the strict lex category where: